huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

 sudo keytool -import -alias arcion -keystore $JAVA_HOME/jre/lib/security/cacerts -file replicant.cert
 ```

-The preceeding command prompts you for the KeyStore password.
+The preceding command prompts you for the KeyStore password.
 If you don't change the KeyStore password, use the default password `changeit`.

 You can find the `replicant.cert` file in the `INSTALLATION_PATH\Arcion\Replicant for Microsoft SQL Server\certs\` directory. `INSTALLATION_PATH` indicates where you install Arcion CDC Agent.
 If you install Arcion CDC Agent in the default location, the certificate occupies the `c:\Program Files\Arcion\Replicant for Microsoft SQL Server\certs\` directory.